The goal of this project is to develop a laser head for 3D printing or PCB manufacturing which uses a rotating prism and is easy to assemble.

 Special thanks go to Henner Zeller for his work on LDGraphy.
 The electronics and software in this project helped me a lot with constructing the laser scanner, see video.

-The initial idea of using prism for laser scanning originates from Dr. Jacobus Jamar.
-This system uses a plurality of laser bundles in a thicker prism under an angle.
+The initial idea of using a prism for laser scanning originates from Dr. Jacobus Jamar.
+The first system used a plurality of laser bundles in a thicker prism under an angle.
 TNO, a research institute of the Netherlands, still pursues this idea, in an entity known as Amsystems.

-The current gateware relies on Nmigen and some components from Luna.
+The current gateware relies on Amaranth HDL and some components from Luna.
 This is the work of white-quark and ktemkin.